Joel-Milla/RealTime-LaneATT/README.md

 **Introduction**
 ---------------

 `Realtime-LaneATT` is a novel line detection model designed specifically for identifying greenhouse line delimitations.
-Building on previous work in the field, we have developed a real-time lane attention mechanism that enables accurate and efficient detection of greenhouses in images and videos.
+Building on previous work in the field, we have developed a real-time lane attention mechanism that enables accurate and efficient detection of line delimitations in greenhouses in images and videos.

 **Key Features**
 ----------------